onzie9/FullMoonERVisits/README.md

 With this basic approach, peaks in the numbers of ER visits were shown around the full moon, as popular culture espouses as fact, and around the new moon, which is not typically mentioned.

-Further analysis is done by scaling each 5% illumination interval to the proper percentage of time of the 28-day lunar cycle.
-For example, the moon spends only 1.7831% between 25% illumination and 30% illumination as opposed to 2.5% if the phases progressed linearly.

-After the scaling of time was done, the resulting injury numbers were random, confirming what numerous studies have already shown.
+Further analysis is done by using a lunar illumination formula directly.
+This formula computes the percentage of illumination based on the day of the lunar cycle.
+This is a sinusoidal curve, whereas the original claim assumes it is linear.
+From there, the analysis runs essentially the same, but gives the more accurate result of ER visits being random.